 When it comes to feeding family, I like to go easy on myself.
 It’s not that I don’t enjoy feeding my family with rich palate-pleasing favourites, but I’d rather spend my time with them enjoying simple, yet equally delightful food made in much less time.
 A recent email from one of my readers posed a question I have been subjected to many times.
 This compelled me to come out and talk about my regular at-home meals.

 All your recipes appear as if they leapt out of glossy magazines.
 While many of them are quite easy to follow, it’s hard to imagine myself cooking lavish meals every night.
 Do you really cook all these wonderful looking food on a daily basis?

-It’s super simple to bulk up to make more servings and is a definite crowd-pleaser.
+This Baingan Bharta recipe is super simple to make and is a definite crowd-pleaser.
 You can easily serve it a lip-smacking dip with some crackers for game night.
 Or if you’d rather go traditional, then as a side in a proper Indian menu – it tastes great along with some Dal, Rotis and some cool Raita!

 Baingan Bharta (Indian-style Roast Eggplant Dip)

 - Make tiny slits all over the eggplants and roast them in a 400 degree oven for 20-25 mins till the skin starts to char on all sides.
 Peel the eggplants, mash it to a pulp and set aside.

 - Heat oil in a large pan and add in cumin seeds.
 As soon as they begin to sizzle, add in chopped ginger and onions, and fry for 2-3 minutes on medium-high heat till onions start to soften and lightly brown.